Line Of Symmetry For Square

 Visualizing the Lines of Symmetry

 To truly grasp the concept, imagine a square drawn on a piece of paper.
 You can physically fold the paper along each of the four lines of symmetry to verify their existence.
-The two halves will perfectly align, proving that these lines are indeed axes of symmetry.
+Consider this: the two halves will perfectly align, proving that these lines are indeed axes of symmetry.
 You can also use a mirror to visually confirm the reflection property.
 Place a mirror along one of the lines of symmetry; the reflection in the mirror will complete the square, showing the identical halves.

 Consider a square with vertices labeled A, B, C, and D in clockwise order.